-The chlorine in swimming pools can cause a rash in some people.
+Exposure to chlorine in swimming pools can cause a rash.
 Chlorine rash may be confused with swimmer’s itch or heat rash.

 Chlorine rashes happen after exposure to the chemical.
 It is not possible to be allergic to chlorine, but one person’s skin may be more sensitive to the chemical than another’s.